What we offer

 "Edu-Skate" Camps

 We report our sessions to the wider network and we gain inspiration for session activities from similar programmes across the world.
-One exciting activity is an international pen-pal programme where young people from our sessions can be partnered up with young people from other Edu-Skate programmes worldwide.
+One exciting activity that we have not tried out ourselves yet is an international pen-pal programme where young people from our sessions can be partnered up with young skateboarders from other Edu-Skate programmes worldwide.

 -